0xsamgreen/salvadoge/README.md

 npx hardhat run --network sepolia scripts/deploy.js
 ```

+3. Update the frontend and backend with the deployed contract address:

 Note the contract address output after deployment and update the `contractAddress` variable in `frontend/Apps.js` and the `CONTRACT_ADDRESS variable` in your `.env` file.

-3. Update the frontend with the deployed contract address:

-Open `frontend/src/App.js` in your favorite code editor and update the `contractAddress` constant with the address obtained in the previous step.

 4. Start the frontend development server: